 PTSD is complex.
 It not only involves the incident or incidents that create the post-traumatic stress disorder (an almost continuous recurrence of the traumatic event relived, remembered and triggered by the most unsuspecting things), it also involves the beliefs formed by the experience of that incident and unresolved emotions such as anger, grief, and guilt.
 An effective alternative therapy for PTSD must address all aspects that were created by the event(s).

-An Alternative Therapy for Trauma
+NLP – An Alternative Therapy for PTSD

-Research in Hypnosis and NLP for Trauma
+Research in NLP – An Alternative Therapy for PTSD

 Hypnosis for “Complex Trauma” PTSD (such as from childhood abuse, sexual assault, and domestic violence) indicates a significant reduction in trauma symptoms after hypnosis treatment.
 The hypnotic treatment involved three steps: “stabilization, trauma processing, and integration.”
 Hypnosis was first used to help stabilize the victims.
 Then age regression techniques were used to help them to remember the traumatic events that led to their condition (and to begin to distance themselves from these memories).
 Finally, hypnosis was used to help them integrate and consolidate the gains they had made.

 Hypnotherapy in the Treatment of Chronic Combat-Related PTSD Patients Suffering From Insomnia: A Randomized, Zolpidem-Controlled Clinical Trial